sharifahstella/LITA_Class_Documentation/README.md

 I am actively undergoing a training with an incubator hub with Ladies In Tech Africa.
 This experience has been so impactful in sharpening my skills in data manipulation, analysis, and visualization.
 However hands-on exprience projects have helped me to gain deeper insights into data-driven decision-making processes, enhancing my abilities to extract meaningful patterns.

+I have learnt the basics of data analysis with MUSHIN AHMED at the incubator hub training with the Ladies In Tech Africa(LITA).

+- Repoting with Pivot Tables and charts 2:I explore even more advanced techniques and tips for creating professional-grade reports that effectively communicate the data insights.I fully mastered pivot tables and charts, offering the tools and knowledge to create dynamic, interactive, and insightful reports.

 ### Project Overview

  This project is for examining sales data, the analysis seeks to uncover key insights regarding top-selling products, regional performance, customer trends, and monthly sales patterns